 When the growers bring in the items you ordered on Thursday afternoon, packaged and labelled with your name, I pay them on your behalf out of our shared cash box during the hour before we open the market for their sales from the previous week.
-Then, you arrive and pay into the cashbox for your order this week.
-We deposit the money you pay (via cash, check, or credit) into our bank account so it will be there when we write checks as the cycle begins anew.
+Then, you arrive and pay into the cashbox for your order this week via Venmo or your card online.
+We deposit the money you pay into our bank account so it will be there when we write checks as the cycle begins anew.
 As explained elsewhere on the website, you are really ordering directly from and paying the growers yourself, but our shared cashbox system makes things convenient for you and them.
 (Imagine if you ordered from ten growers having to write ten checks when you picked up your items!)
 This shared cashbox system does mean that if you place an order and then never arrive to pick it up, we’re left holding the bag.
 For that reason, you are responsible for paying for orders not picked up, and that amount is automatically added on to your next order for your convenience.
-We do accept credit card payments on the website, and many customers take advantage of that and skip the pay table.
-The cards don’t actually get charged until after pickups on Thursday, so your charge will reflect any adjustments that had to get made along the way.
+If you pay by card, the cards don’t actually get charged until after pickups on Thursday so your charge will reflect any adjustments that had to get made along the way.

 For a number of legal reasons, ALG never takes possession of your ordered items.
 We don’t buy them from the growers and resell them to you, nor do we repackage them in any way.
 The growers drop off your items for you, and you arrive and pick them up.
 The market volunteers facilitate that happening.
 Because of the need to maintain that separation, we cannot deliver, nor can we generally hold your items later than 8pm on Thursday if you fail to come pick them up.
-We start calling those who haven’t arrived by 7:30,and a lot of the time we just get answering machines and voice mail.
-Anything still at our pickup location at 8pm will get divided up among those there at the time, primarily our volunteers, and then we finish loading up the truck and leave.
+We start calling those who haven’t arrived by 7:30, and quite often we just get answering machines and voice mail.
+Anything still at our pickup location at 8pm will get divided up among those there at the time, primarily our volunteers, and then we finish packing up and leave.
 There are some things you can do to insure you won’t get charged for things you didn’t come get:

-1. If you know prior to Tuesday at 8pm that you won’t be able to come get your order, send me an email and I will cancel your order.
+1. If you know prior to Tuesday at 8pm that you won’t be able to come get your order or send someone in your place, send me an email and I will cancel your order.

 Finally, ours is a paperless system, so we do not have paper receipts for you when you pick up your order.
 An electronic receipt is generated, though, and can be found on the website.
 Go to the “Your Account” page, view your order history, and you’ll see an invoice for each order.
 By 2pm on Thursday, it will show what we expect to have for you that evening.
 After we fill your order, it will show exactly what we packed for you, and what, if anything, was missing.
 You can view that at any time, even years from now.
 If we didn’t get you something we should have, or if anything you got was of unacceptable quality, please contact me ASAP.
 I’ll share the problem with the grower so we can insure it won’t happen again.
 If you’re logged into the site, most of the growers have their contact info on their profile page (off the “Our Growers” page), so you can contact them directly if you choose.

-Thanks so much for your support of Athens Locally Grown, all of our growers, local food, and our rights to eat it.
+Thank you so much for your support of Athens Locally Grown, all of our growers, local food, and our rights to eat it.
 You all are part of what makes Athens such a great area in which to live.
-We’ll see you on Thursday at Ben’s Bikes at the corner of Pope and Broad Streets from 4:30 to 8pm!
+We’ll see you at our market’s home on Tallassee Road!